Odhran-McG/task-tracker/README.md

 # task-tracker
 Simple web-app made to make task-tracking a little less boring.
-Fun project practining the using the PERN stack.
+Fun project practicing use of the PERN stack.